MikeRogers0/MikeRogersIO/source/blog/2020-05-01-lessons-learnt-failing-at-a-saas.html.md

   index: true
 ---

-In March 2020 I decided it was time to shutdown my [PigCI](https://pigci.com/) side project.
-It was a small piece of software that you'd attach to your Rails RSpec test suite that warn you on GitHub if you had an unexpected increase in memory usage or database requests.
+My side project [PigCI](https://pigci.com/) is a small piece of software that you'd attach to your RSpec test suite, and would warn you on GitHub if you had an unexpected increase in memory usage or database requests.
+It achieved just over 9,000 downloads & earned me a total of $0.

-The [Ruby Gem](https://github.com/PigCI/pig-ci-rails) has been update so it can run more independently, and I've open sourced the [Ruby on Rails App](https://github.com/PigCI/App) which was used to pass/fail pull requests on GitHub.

-I made a lot of mistakes attempting to convert this into a SaaS, here are some of my notes over the last month as to what went wrong.

-## Product first, SaaS later
+I decided in March 2020, it was a good time to shutdown the GitHub App side of it & free myself up to focus on other projects.
+I've open sourced the [Ruby on Rails App](https://github.com/PigCI/App) (It might be helpful to anyone curious about setting up a GitHub App), and I've also updated the [Ruby Gem](https://github.com/PigCI/pig-ci-rails) so it doesn't require a GitHub App to pass/fail pull requests.

+I learnt a lot while attempting to monetize PigCI (It was a lot of fun!), but I also made a bunch of mistakes.

+## Build a little, learn a little & repeat

 I launched PigCI as a full singing and dancing SaaS from day one.
 This was a terrible approach, I had zero idea if people would even use the product let alone pay for it.
 Further more, because I had spent so much time setting up the SaaS it made me unwilling to pivot to a better monetisation model.

 Had I done it again, I would have just launched the library & talked to people who actually used it.
 From there I could decided if it would have been worth going to route of [heya](https://github.com/honeybadger-io/heya) (who charge via Gumroad) or creating a full blown app to support it.

+It really friggin limited options as I got a bit laser focused focused.

 ## Promote in person